JiaweiZhuang/CS205_final_project/README.md

 ---
 # Introduction
-Many huge data sets are now publicly available.
-There are several ways to turn those large amounts of data into useful knowledge.
-Here we focus on exploratory data analysis, or unsupervised machine learning, which means finding structural information without prior knowledge.

-Among all the unsupervised learning methods, k-means is a commonly used algorithm, which partitions observations into k clusters in which each observation belongs to the cluster with the nearest mean.
+K-means clustering is a simple and scalable clustering method, which partitions observations into k clusters in an objective manner.
+It has very broad applications, such as image segmentation, retail product classification (Kusrini, 2015), environmental problems like greenhouse gas emissions (Kijewska and Bluszcz, 2015).
+K-means clustering could be used in combination with other advanced methodologies.
+For example, it was used with support vector machine (SVM) to perform automatic text classification (Perrone and Connell, 2000).
+It could also be used as a preprocessing method, such as initialization in a hidden Markov model (HMM) (Hu and Zanibbi, 2011).
+Its extensive applications and its simple computational complexity make k-means clustering one of the popular methods today.

 Finding the minimum of a k-means cost function is a NP-hard problem when the dimension d>1 and the number of clusters k>1.
-Scientists came up with several heuristic methods to find the local minimum, but the process is still highly computationally-intensive, especially with huge data sets.
-We want to implement a parallel version of a k-means heuristic method on a cluster of machines, to significantly speed up the computing time of the clustering process, without any reduction on the accuracy rate of the clustering model.
+Scientists came up with several heuristic methods to find the local minimum, but the process is still computationally-intensive, especially for large datasets with high dimensional features.
+Therefore, we want to implement a parallel version of a k-means heuristic method on a cluster of machines, to significantly speed up the algorithm, without sacrificing its accuracy.

 A typical approach for k-mean clustering is Expectation–Maximization (E–M).
 E-step assigns points to the nearest cluster center, while M-step sets the cluster centers to the mean.
 Below is an animation demonstating the Kmean algorithm, based on a wonderful [K-means visualization made by Naftali Harris ](https://www.naftaliharris.com/blog/visualizing-k-means-clustering/).

 <p align="center">
 <img src="Other_Image/Kmean_illustration/Kmeans.gif" width="640">